 Removed more than eight tonnes of marine debris across 390ha

-The project focuses on four key areas that will contribute to the overall goal of engaging the community in NRM activities;
+The project focused on four key areas that contributed to the overall goal of engaging the community in NRM activities;

-- Increase community, skills, knowledge and engagement in NRM;
+- Increasing community, skills, knowledge and engagement in NRM;

-- Conserve and protect species and ecosystems; and
+- Conserving and protecting species and ecosystems; and

-- Restore and maintain urban waterways and coastal environments.
+- Restoring and maintaining urban waterways and coastal environments.

 NQ Dry Tropics will continue to work with community organisations to organise events that promote community involvement in NRM.
 Information on upcoming events can be found on our website.

-We all benefit from the natural beauty in our region.
-Luckily for all of us, there are people in our community that freely give their time and effort to protect, preserve and restore bushland, waterways and beaches.
-This work would not happen without volunteers and grassroots groups.
+Luckily for all of us, there are volunteers and groups in our community who give their time and effort to protect, preserve and restore bushland, waterways and beaches.

-A site management plan template has been developed to help these groups plan their goals and how best to achieve them.
-The template keeps all landcare site information in one place, it aligns on-ground activities with strategic plans, and provides a work plan for volunteers to follow.
-It is an important tool for community groups to be able to carry out their work.
+A site management plan template has been developed to help them plan their goals and how best to achieve them.
+The template keeps all landcare site information in one place, aligns on-ground activities with strategic plans, and provides a work plan for volunteers to follow.
+It is an important tool that helps community groups carry out their work.

-For further information and assistance on site management plans please contact NQ Dry Tropics’ Engaging and Strengthening Communities project officer on 4799 3500, or by email firstname.lastname@example.org.
+For further information and assistance on site management plans please contact NQ Dry Tropics’ Waterways, Wetlands and Coasts team on 4799 3500, or by email firstname.lastname@example.org.